Eldeeqq/traced/readme.md

 This project contains experiment notebooks and source code for traceroute anomaly detection using Bayesian inference with code name `traced`.
-This project was done as Masters Thesis at Czech Technical University In Prague, in cooperation with CERN and University of Michigan.
+This project was done as Masters Thesis at Faculty of Information Technology, Czech Technical University In Prague, in cooperation with CERN and University of Michigan.

 # Usage